awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 ### Fast Failover Example<a name="AuroraPostgreSQL.BestPractices.FastFailover.Example"></a>

 The following code sample shows how an application might set up an Aurora PostgreSQL driver manager\.
-The application would call `getConnection(...)` when it needed a connection\.
-A call to that function can fail to find a valid host, such as when no writer is found but the targetServerType was set to "master"\), and the calling application should simply retry\.
+The application would call `getConnection()` when it needs a connection\.
+A call to this function can fail to find a valid host, such as when no writer is found but the `targetServerType` parameter was set to `master`\.
+The calling application should simply retry calling the function\.
 This can easily be wrapped into a connection pooler to avoid pushing the retry behavior onto the application\.
-Most connection poolers allow you to specify a JDBC connection string, so your application could call into `getJdbcConnectionString(...)` and pass that to the connection pooler to make use of faster failover on Aurora PostgreSQL\.
+Most connection poolers allow you to specify a JDBC connection string, so your application could call into `getJdbcConnectionString()` and pass that to the connection pooler to make use of faster failover on Aurora PostgreSQL\.

 ```
 import java.sql.Connection;